faykah/emails-en/README.md

 ## Features

-- Provides a variables containing a lot of emails for testing purposes
+- Provides a variables containing 114 emails for testing purposes
 - Provides a browser version
 - Provides its own Typescript types